ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 ## Desirable Properties of Asset Transfer
 {: #properties}
-The desirable features of asset transfers between two gateway  include, but not limited, to the following:
+The desirable features of asset transfer between two gateways  include, but are not limited, to the following:

 * Atomicity: A transfer must either commit or entirely fail (failure means no change to asset state).